szeitlin/szeitlin-blog/content/posts/engineering/data-eng-test-patterns.md

 Not much, in my experience.
 But it can be better than nothing.
 A mock will, at a minimum, fulfill the purpose of forcing you to doublecheck your logic, at least while you’re writing the test.
+Most of the examples I put in blog posts are mocks.

 _What’s bad about mocks:_

 Testing with a mock is usually an exercise in redundantly creating extra work and checking nothing useful.
 It won’t be automatically updated if the dependencies or deployment environment(s) change.
 And those are the things that usually break.

+---

 Take-home points: